alpatamerr/crisis-logistics-command-system/frontend/ARCHITECTURE.md

 The application uses **local component state** (useState/useMemo) rather than a global store.
 This is intentional:

-- Each tab manages its own filter/sort state independently
+- Each tab manages its own filter/sort/pagination state independently
 - `useOsdkObjects` provides built-in caching and reactivity
-- No cross-tab state dependencies exist
+- The only cross-cutting state is the **role selector**, persisted in `localStorage`

+### Role-Based Access

+The navbar role selector (All Access, Ops Manager, Dispatcher, Resource Officer, Shift Supervisor) filters which tabs are rendered.
+The selection persists across sessions via `localStorage`.
+This demonstrates the RBAC UX pattern; a production deployment would enforce access server-side via Foundry groups and object/action permissions.

 ### Map Component (`CrisisMap.tsx`)

-The map component handles three distinct use cases:

 | Use Case | Behavior |
 |----------|----------|